-This is Installment One of our National Zero Waste Conference series meant to elevate the voices featured during the two-day event in Berkeley, California (postponed this year).
-Our guest, Leslie Lukacs co-chair of the conference.
-More Info: https://zwconference.org/
+From resource extraction to product creation and consumption, to disposal, reuse, or landfill, there are climate disrupting effects and potentials for zero waste as climate loving solutions.
+This is Installment One of our National Zero Waste Conference series meant to elevate the voices featured during the two-day event in Berkeley, California (postponed in 2020).
+Our guest, Leslie Lukacs, is co-chair of the conference.
+Check out Installments Two and Three More Info: https://zwconference.org/

-From the time a resource is extracted and managed for product creation and consumption, to when it is consumed, disposed and then managed for extended use or burial, there are climate disrupting effects and potentials for climate loving solutions.
+From the time a resource is extracted and managed for product creation and consumption, to the time it is consumed, disposed and then managed for extended use or burial there are climate disrupting effects and potentials for climate loving solutions.
 How we create product (or what can be defined as soon to be wasted resources) and then how we manage said resources at end of life has a cumulative impact on climate change.

 Our guest, Leslie Lukacs, Executive Director of Zero Waste Sonoma, formally known as the Sonoma County Waste Management Agency, speaks with our host Jessica Aldridge, who also is the founder of Adventures in Waste [http://adventuresinwaste.com/].